lastland/ClairvoyanceMonad/README.md

 The shallowly-embedded Rocq demand semantics discussed thus far is much broader than the fairly minimal calculus presented in the paper.
 This is close to how we imagine the demand semantics might be used in practice, but it does not admit the study of metatheoretical properties.
-To that end, `Demand2.v` contains a deep embedding of the paper's calculus.
+To that end, `DemandSemantics.v` contains a deep embedding of the paper's calculus.
 The type `Good` essentially represents the statements of Lemmas 3.4, 3.5, and 3.6; the proof is provided by `Good_den`.

 #### Correctness: Correspondence with Clairvoyant Semantics